Scubapro Regulator Aussie Divers Phuket

 I have heard it a lot before “ I am a big guy and use a lot of air.”

-Naturally sizes does influence how much air you would consume.
-The lung capacity and need for oxygen of a 150cm 12 year girl and 180 cm mature male are going to be different.
+Naturally, size can influence how much air you would consume.
+The lung capacity and the body’s need for oxygen of a 130cm 12-year-old girl and a 190 cm mature male are going to be different.
 All things being equal the mature male will consume more air.

 However, the question of air consumption is not about who consumes more air, it is about how a diver consumes their air from a 12 (80cf) scuba cylinder.